-Dr. Austin was elected into the American Bandmasters Association in 1999, and is included in Who's Who In America, Who's Who in Fine Arts Higher Education, and Who's Who Among America's Teachers.
-Dr. Austin is a multiple recipient of the National Band Association's Citation of Excellence.
+Austin was elected to the American Bandmasters Association in 1999, and is included in Who's Who In America, Who's Who in Fine Arts Higher Education, and Who's Who Among America's Teachers.
+He is a multiple recipient of the National Band Association's Citation of Excellence.
 In 2005 he received the Virginia Commonwealth University School of the Arts Distinguished Achievement Award of Excellence.